 Seconds away from drowning

-A routine rescue turns into a race against time for the lifesavers at Weston-super-Mare
+A routine rescue turns into a race against time for the lifesavers at Weston-super-Mare.
+Can they rescue the casualties before the sea takes them?

 Sunday 24 May 2020.
 With the UK in lockdown, Weston-super-Mare Helm Liam McDermott was spending the Bank Holiday weekend at home.
 ‘I was in my back garden trying to teach my 2-year-old daughter how to play catch.
 It was a lovely day.’